M.T. Liggett's Political Sculptures

 Where Liggett runs into trouble is with his opinionated -- but not angry -- political art.
 He calls these "totems," but really they're political cartoons, carved in metal: human caricatures with long, warty noses, buck teeth, pot bellies, giant feet, and balloon butts.
 None of them are flattering.

-Here's Senator Joseph Biden, labeled by Liggett on accompanying signs as a "sycophantic plagiarist" and "worthless bastard."
+Here's Vice-President Joseph Biden, labeled by Liggett on accompanying signs as a "sycophantic plagiarist" and "worthless bastard."
 Over there is Hillary Clinton, "Our Jack-Booted Eva Braun," depicted as a swastika with arms and legs, holding aloft a communist hammer and sickle.
 A sculpture titled "Right Wing Republican" is a man with his thumb up his ass; a depiction of James Carville, advisor to former President Clinton, is labeled "Political Whore," and "Bill Clinton's white boy Cajun procurer."
 Underneath is the epithet, "You're a pimp, stupid."

 "They're not angry," Liggett again insists of his sculptures.
 "If you would just stop and look at 'em and read 'em and look at the intent behind them, you'll see they're not angry."